craftweg/website/priv/pages/about.md

 ---
 title: "About"
-description: "Craftweg is a purpose-driven organization that crafts software."
+description: "Pepicrft is a purpose-driven organization that crafts software."
 ---